Developing emerging leaders

 Deciding what key training your newest recruits will need to excel in your organisation isn’t just plucked from thin air.
 Company values, current and future demands of the role and previous experience of what has worked well all play a part.
 But in this post-pandemic world are your apprentice and grad schemes adaptable to the new challenges your organisation and your newest recruits are facing?

-We’ve taken a look at four areas to focus on when you’re thinking about developing emerging leaders in 2022.
+We’ve taken a look at four areas to focus on when you’re thinking about developing emerging leaders.

 1. Lead them into leadership